Tradwife: History

 As a hashtag and aesthetic, #tradwife has gained a lot of traction on social media, particularly TikTok.
 Many creators have gone viral for videos performing domestic labor such as cooking, cleaning, and caring for children.
 The videos often involve an aesthetic that is purported to be reminiscent of a housewife during the 1950s or the Victorian era.

 A large number of people felt seen by the increased content of "tradwives" on social media and began to identify with the rejection of working.
 One of the pioneers of the idea of "tradwife", Alena Kate Pettitt, wrote two books on the subject of being a woman in the home and not in the workforce.
 She rose to fame during a 2020 interview with BBC News where she expressed her desire to serve her husband.
 However, as Pettitt watched the "tradwife" aesthetic grow, she stated that it had "become its own monster".

 Aesthetics

 A Frigidaire refrigerator advertisement from The Ladies' Home Journal represents the lifestyle idealized by many tradwives.

 The tradwife subculture is based on advocating for traditional values, and, in particular, a 'traditional' view of wives as mothers and homemakers.

 Tradwives are diverse demographically, and may have a variety of cultural inspirations.
 Influences on the trend range from 1950s-era American culture, Christian religious values, conservative politics, choice feminism, and neopaganism.

-One key aspect of appearing to be a tradwife is reclaiming—or at least appearing to reclaim—some leisure time, as women, and especially mothers, who earn an income often have a double burden.
+One key aspect of appearing to be a tradwife is reclaiming—or at least appearing to reclaim—some leisure time, because women, and especially mothers, who earn an income often have a double burden.